-Some hunting archers also choose barbed arrowheads designed for specific game, while flu-flu arrows built for short-range shots are a traditional option for small game and birds.
-The bowstring and cable system on a compound bow directly affects draw length and cam timing — keeping cables in good condition is part of any serious bowhunter's maintenance routine.
+Beyond the bow, essential accessories for hunting archers include release aids, arrow rests, and sights.
+Some hunters opt for flu-flu arrows designed for short-range shots on small game and birds.
+The bowstring and cable system on a compound bow directly affects draw length and cam timing — keeping cables in good condition is part of any serious hunter's maintenance routine.
+For a closer look at the person behind the practice, see our entry on the definition and profile of a bowhunter.

 The four main bow types